 The supplement industry is making great strides and is actively developing its own standards for good manufacturing practices.
 However, more needs to be done to ensure manufacturers are following them, thus protecting the public from defective products.

-BL Bio Lab is an FDA-registered facility and as a private label supplement manufacturer, we ensure to follow GMP manufacturing standards.
+BL Bio Lab is a private label supplement manufacturer.
+We ensure to follow GMP manufacturing standards.